-Two species of redfish occurr off West Greenland inshore and offshore, golden redfish (Sebastes marinus L.) and deep sea redfish (Sebastes mentella Travin).
-Stock identities in terms of reproduction were investigated by the a joint ICES/ICNAF Study Group (Anon., 1983).
-The concept of self-sustaining units or stocks in NAFO Subarea 1 remains unproved for both species due to a general lack of records of maturing or spawning (bearing) specimens.
-Therefore, the working group suggested strong relations to the two golden and deep sea redfish stock complexes off East Greenland, Iceland and Faroes (ICES Subareas V and XIV) as well as the management unit of oceanic redfish (Sebastes mentella Travin) in the central Irminger Sea (ICES Subareas XII and XIV).
-However, the common occurrence of golden redfish at length groups being mature in other areas was proved from historical length measurements before the 70s.
+Two species of redfish occurr off West Greenland inshore and offshore, golden redfish (Sebastes marinus L.) and deep-sea redfish (Sebastes mentella Travin).
+Stock identities in terms of reproduction were investigated by a joint ICES/ICNAF Study Group (Anon., 1983) and are currently under investigation by the EU-Project REDFISH QLK5-CT1999-01222 (www.redfish.de).
+The concept of self-sustaining units or stocks in NAFO Subarea 1 remains unproved for both species due to a general lack of records of maturing or spawning (bearing) specimens (Saborido-Rey et al., 2001).
+Therefore, the working group suggested strong relations to the two golden and deep-sea redfish stock comple xes off East Greenland, Iceland and Faroes (ICES Div.
+V and XIV) as well as the management unit of pelagic redfish (Sebastes mentella Travin) in the central Irminger Sea and adjacent waters (ICES Div.
+XII and XIV and NAFO Convention Area).
+However, the common occurrence of golden redfish at length groups being mature in other areas was proved from historical length measurements derived from commercial catches before the 1970s.